Philosophical anthropology: Ancient Christian writers: Augustine of Hippo

-Augustine of Hippo was one of the first Christian ancient Latin authors with a very clear anthropological vision, although it is not clear if he had any influence on Max Scheler, the founder of philosophical anthropology as an independent discipline, nor on any of the major philosophers that followed him.
+Augustine of Hippo was an early Christian author with an anthropological vision, although it is not clear if he had any influence on Max Scheler, the founder of philosophical anthropology as an independent discipline, nor on any of the major philosophers that followed him.
 Augustine has been cited by Husserl and Heidegger as one of the early writers to inquire on time-consciousness and the role of seeing in the feeling of "Being-in-the-world".

 Augustine saw the human being as a perfect unity of two substances: soul and body.
 He was much closer in this anthropological view to Aristotle than to Plato.
 In his late treatise On Care to Be Had for the Dead sec.
 5 (420 AD) he insisted that the body is essential part of the human person:

 In no wise are the bodies themselves to be spurned. (...)
 For these pertain not to ornament or aid which is applied from without, but to the very nature of man.

 Augustine's favourite figure to describe body-soul unity is marriage: caro tua, coniux tua – your body is your wife.
 Initially, the two elements were in perfect harmony.
 After the fall of humanity they are now experiencing dramatic combat between one another.

 They are two categorically different things: the body is a three-dimensional object composed of the four elements, whereas the soul has no spatial dimensions.
 Soul is a kind of substance, participating in reason, fit for ruling the body.
 To be a human is to be a composite of soul and body, and that the soul is superior to the body.
 The latter statement is grounded in his hierarchical classification of things into those that merely exist, those that exist and live, and those that exist, live, and have intelligence or reason.

 According to N. Blasquez, Augustine's dualism of substances of the body and soul doesn't stop him from seeing the unity of body and soul as a substance itself.
 Following Aristotle and other ancient philosophers, he defined man as a rational mortal animal – animal rationale mortale.
 Augustine also believed in the otherworldly Life of the soul and in the final resurrection of the flesh.